Posted on 23.10.2014

 Going beyond SSD with MaxIOPS

 Editors note: Since publishing, ServerBear has been shut down.
 The performance metrics are still fairly valid but more recent benchmarks can be found here and here.
-You can also compare us against other providers, such as AWS EC2, DigitalOcean and Vultr.
+You can also compare us against other providers, such as AWS EC2, DigitalOcean.

 Performance is an interesting feature in a hosting provider – if two cloud servers are priced the same but the other performs 2x faster, do they really cost the same?
 If this caught your attention, keep on reading for the benchmarks.